LennyDevX/nuvo-f/README.md

 - **Nuvos NFTs:** A collection of digital art offering unique utilities and exceptional benefits.
 - **Create Your Own Ecosystem:** Evolve your NFTs and empower them with diverse functionalities to unlock a new level of web3 experience.
 - **Tokenize the Real World:** Develop NFTs based on tangible assets and leverage the advantages of blockchain technology.

+### Nuvos AI Chat Preview

+- ✨ **Experience the Power of AI in the Nuvos Ecosystem!** ✨

+We’ve integrated the **Google GenAI SDK** to harness the most advanced **Gemini 2.5 Pro & Flash** models, bringing you **unique innovations** that make our assistant fully **customizable** within Nuvos Cloud. 🤖💡

+* 🎨 **Tailor Your AI:** Adjust the assistant’s persona, tone, and expertise modules to match your needs—whether you’re managing NFTs, optimizing Smart Staking, or exploring tokenization.
+* 🚀 **Cutting‑Edge Reasoning:** Leverage deep semantic understanding and fast, adaptive streaming for real‑time insights and recommendations.
+* 🔧 **Seamless Integration:** Our AI connects directly with Nuvos Cloud services, delivering personalized analytics, smart alerts, and 24/7 support right where you need it.
+* 🌐 **Scalable & Secure:** Built on Google’s robust infrastructure, you get enterprise‑grade performance, data privacy, and automatic updates as Gemini evolves.

+Join us and transform your workflow with an AI that adapts to you—only in **Nuvos Cloud**. 💜 **

 ### AI Hub